talpitoo/itportal/src/pages/features/device-import.md

 <img class="img-fluid mb-4" src="https://www.itportal.com/v4/images/wmi-1.png?=2" alt="Screenshot">

-## Mac, Linux, Windows, and SNMP Import
+## Effortlessly populate your IT Portal with device information.

+Simplify your IT management with our flexible device import options to bring your entire IT environment into view.

+## Choose from five import methods:

-Run our script on devices to import them directly into the portal.
-We have five ways ways to import.
+1. Run our script directly on your devices (Mac, Linux, Windows)

-1. Run our AD Version to collect AD Sites, IP Networks, and every windows server and PC.
-2. Run the script directly on a PC/Server.
+2. Utilize our Active Directory (AD) version to gather comprehensive data
-3. Add our script to your RMM.
+3. Integrate our script into your Remote Monitoring and Management (RMM) tool
-4. Scan your network for SNMP Devices.
+4. Discover SNMP devices with our network scan
-5. Use Excel files to import devices.
+5. Import device details from Excel files

-* Windows Import, also imports WMI.
-Ex.
-Disk drives, Services, shares, process...
+Gain valuable insights including WMI data on disk drives, services, shares, and processes.